haohow123/room-assignment/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run test`

+Runs the test watcher in an interactive mode.
+By default, runs tests related to files changed since the last commit.

 ### `npm run build`

 Builds the app for production to the `build` folder.\